World-volume Effective Theories of Locally Non-geometric Branes: Locally non-geometric branes in double field theory

 \paragraph{R5-brane ($5^3_2$)} We now try to make further T-duality transformation along another transverse direction.
 To this end, we give $\Omega = h_7 \cdot h_8 \cdot h_9$.
 Then $x^{\mu} = ({\Isx}^m, {\Isy}^6, \bar{\Isy}_{\hat{m}}), \, (\hat{m} = 7,8,9)$ is the geometric and $\tilde{x}_{\mu} = (\bar{\Isx}_m, \bar{\Isy}_6, {\Isy}^{\hat{m}})$ are the winding coordinates.
 The harmonic function becomes

 Here $c_1,c_2$ are constants again.
 Then the solution reads

 where the smeared Dirac monopole becomes

 Due to the BPS condition \eqref{eq:BPS_condition}, the $B$-field should depend on ${\Isy}^7$.
 A remarkable feature is that the solution depends on ${\Isy}^7$ which is the winding coordinate.
 The solution \eqref{eq:R5-brane} is known as the R5-brane \cite{Hassler:2013wsa}.
 Since it is impossible to represent the solution only by the geometric coordinates but it should include the dual winding coordinates $\tilde{x}_{7} = {\Isy}^7$, this is called a locally non-geometric solution.
-We stress that this is not a solution to supergravity anymore but must be in string theory.
+We stress that this is not a solution to conventional supergravity anymore but must be in string theory.
+However, it is discussed that locally non-geometric branes of domain wall type are solutions to deformed supergravities \cite{Fernandez-Melgarejo:2018yxq}.

 \paragraph{SF5-brane ($5^4_2$)} Finally, we consider a space-filling (SF) 5-brane \cite{Fernandez-Melgarejo:2018yxq, Kimura:2018hph}.
 This is obtained by performing the T-duality transformation along the final transverse direction.
 Given $\Omega = h_6 \cdot h_7 \cdot h_8 \cdot h_9$, the geometric coordinates are $x^{\mu} = ({\Isx}^m, \bar{\Isy}_a) \, (a = 6,7,8,9)$ while the winding ones are $\tilde{x}_{\mu} = (\bar{\Isx}_m, {\Isy}^a)$.
 The solution becomes